valesken/valesken.github.io/src/posts/post_4.md

 strangers into his house, feeds them incredible meals, and spends hours chatting with them and playing at being a tour guide.
 If his opinions on the soul lead him to such wonderful openness and joy, who am I to attempt to shut him down?

 And after tomorrow, we may never talk again.
 We will be strangers once more.
-What a strange feeling.
+What an odd feeling.

 ## Beaches of the Pelion Peninsula